There are only three AKC registry-accepted coat types Long, Smooth, and Wire. However, this article will cover all four coat types possible.

-However with time (I won’t get into the politics) some breeders began breeding smooths to longs resulting in what is commonly reffered to as a broken or medium long where the hair is only long on the ears, and tail yet still fluffier than a smooth like Pockets pictured here:
+However with time (I won’t get into the politics) many breeders began breeding smooths to longs resulting in what is commonly referred to as a broken or medium long where the hair is only long on the ears, and tail yet still a fluffier body than a smooth.

 While the true long hair dachshund is glorious in its own right, the broken long is easier for the common family to upkeep and much less likely to get tangles and prickers so are popular with families who like the long look and personality but don’t have the extra time to care for a true long coat.

 Long hairs tend to be calmer and quieter than their smooth counterparts however there are exceptions to that rule.

 The smooth hair is an easy keeper that requires almost no brushing only occasional baths or wipe-offs.
 Smooth coats tend to be more active and boisterous so make excellent family and hiking companions.

 Wirehairs are the class clowns they feed on attention and seem to learn new tricks quicker than the other coat types ( I don’t have a clue how coat type affects intelligence but wires just are).
 Wire coats do not shed they require stripping which is not as awful as it sounds.
 Once a week you just gently tug at the long wire guard hairs while petting your dog and any loose ones will just come off painlessly.
 Occasionally the hairs that fan out in front of a wire hairs eyes or beard hairs that overgrow the mouth can and should be trimmed.
 Wirehairs should never be shaved it ruins their coat and makes them more susceptible to cold.

 a wire hair with a properly stripped coat should resemble a smooth all but the beard and eyebrows.